Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Anime: Fate Zero

 Fate Zero, the prequel to Fate/stay night, highlights a separate Holy Grail War, again a battle royale between seven teams of mage and Heroic Spirit.
-Throughout the series, we continuously witness the mages Kiritsugu and Kirei's mutual fear and fascination of one another.
+Throughout the series, we continuously witness the mages Kiritsugu and Kirei's mutual fear of and fascination with each other.

 The two finally collide in a beautiful fight.
 They don't waste time with banter, but we do hear each's inner thoughts, offering believable insights into their various tactics.
 With Kirei's superior close-quarters offense facing Kiritsugu's firearms and time magic, rewatching this brutal battle never gets old.